attayeb/snaq/README.md

 ## Installation

+### Windows Subsystem for Linux.

+* Install Ubuntu for windows 10 following the instructions in this [website](https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview)

+* In "Ubuntu bash command line" install and test the pipeline following the following steps mentioned in Linux and Mac.

 ### Linux, Mac

 All these steps should be executed in the terminal (linux and Mac) or (Ubuntu command prompt) in windows,